 The AHA's Career Diversity for Historians initiative is working to better prepare graduate students and early-career historians for a range of career options, within and beyond the academy.
 Check out a range of resources on how to explore possible career paths during and after graduate school.

 This guide from the AHA describes the many professional opportunities available to students of history.
-(Be sure to check out our ongoing blog series “What to Do with a BA in History.”)

 Have questions about research standards, from oral history, to digital scholarship, to plagiarism?
 The American Historical Association has assembled a range of articles, standards and reports that can guide historical researchers at all levels.